 It’s recommended to use multiple payment processing solutions in order to make sure that each one of your customers can successfully place an order.

 Also, don’t forget that offering visitors the option to checkout as guests has become a standard practice for ecommerce stores.
-Not everybody has time and patience to create an account only to place one order.
+Not everybody has the time and patience to create an account only to place one order.

 So, our suggestion is to reevaluate your checkout process and optimize it keeping these key points in mind.